-Field Description SQLID If present, indicates the SCHEMA or SQLID when the statement was captured is different from the default QUALIFIER of the package(s).
-SECTNO Section number of the static package that the statement was bound to.
-ISOLATION Isolation level for the statement.
-It determines which one of the five possible package the statement belongs to.
-STMTTEXT Statement string STMTTYPE There are 3 possible values: • SELECT_CURSOR_WITHHOLD: SELECT statement using a withhold cursor • SELECT_CURSOR_NOHOLD: SELECT statement using a nohold cursor CVIDGOD OTHER: non-SELECT statements CURSOR Cursor name declared for the SELECT statement INVARnn Description of the n-th input variable The 7 comma-separated fields refer to: SQL data type Length of the data.
+Field Description INVARnn Description of the n-th input variable The 7 comma-separated fields refer to: 1.
+SQL data type 2.
+Length of the data.
 For decimal or floating point types, this is the precision.
+3 .
 For decimal or floating point types only, this is the scale.
-TRUE if the character data is a for-bit-data type; otherwise FALSE.
-TRUE if the variable is nullable; otherwise FALSE.
-Column name SQL_NAMED if this variable refers to a real column name; SQL_UNNAMED if the variable is a system-generate name.
+4. TRUE if the character data is a for-bit-data type; otherwise FALSE.
+5. TRUE if the variable is nullable; otherwise FALSE.
+6. Column name SQL_NAMED if this variable refers to a real column name; SQL_UNNAMED if the variable is a system-generate name.
 OUTVARn Description of the n-th output variable for the SELECT statement.
 The comma-separated fields follow the same convention as in INVARs.